Don’t want a cookie-cutter wedding?

 8. Are you having a photobooth?

 Send guests their photos with your thank you card.
 It’ll put a smile on their dial!
+I love this idea because it’ll remind them of the fun of your wedding day.
+I love photobooths and turn into a 3 year old.

 9. Want an alternative to the 3-course meal and alternate drop?

 Have the food prepped and delivered to the tables so the guests can serve themselves creating a more intimate dining experience.
+Banquet style meals are becoming very popular.

 10. Want all the guests dancing?